9 cons of building your own in-house HR system

-High-tech companies sometimes face the temptation to not use an external, cloud-based tool, but to build their own tool, developed in the way it should be and tailored to every need.
+High-tech companies sometimes face the temptation to not use external, cloud based HR management software, but to build their own tool, developed in the way it should be and tailored to every need.
 It is a much worse idea than one would expect at first glance.

 Yet companies that use and create products of a sophisticated technology also face multiple challenges when managing the leaves, including the need to ensure the skill supply while providing the engineers or specialists with vacations they need.
 Oftentimes, it is also frustrating for these companies to see that the HR system they are using lacks a certain feature or has something that could be easily improved.

-That’s why some companies face the temptation to build an HR management system from scratch.
-And it is a very bad idea.
+That’s why some companies face the temptation to build an HR management system software from scratch.
+And it is a terrible idea.

-Why you shouldn’t build your own HR system
+HR software vs. in-house HR system: why you shouldn’t build your own

-The idea is appealing at first glance, especially for a tech company like a dev shop or tech consultancy.
-There are skills on board, there is a will to build great products, and the tech knowledge required to do so.
+The idea is appealing from a human resources perspective at first glance, especially for an entrepreneur running a business of a tech company like a dev shop or tech consultancy.
+There are skills on board, there is a will to build great products, and there is the tech knowledge required to do so.
 What can go wrong?

 Actually – everything.

-Building a software product – and that’s basically what an HR management system is, is a big deal, requiring a great domain knowledge and a clear understanding of challenges faced not only by one of the elements but the whole system.
+Building a software product – and that’s basically what an HR management system is – is a big deal.
+It requires great domain knowledge and a clear understanding of challenges faced not only by one of the elements but by the whole system.
 Even if a particular feature appears to be a no-brainer.
-It is usually only the tip of an iceberg when it comes to working required to deliver id.
+It is usually only the tip of an iceberg when it comes to work required to deliver ID.

 But what are particular reasons why building an in-house HR management system is such a bad idea?

-A skilled software engineer can usually visualize code in his or her mind with little to no hassle.
-Also, it is usually fairly easy to outthink the encountered bug or a clumsily-implemented feature.
+A skilled software engineer can frequently visualize code in his or her mind with little to no hassle.
+It is typically fairly easy to outthink the encountered bug or a clumsily-implemented feature.

-But building the HR software from scratch is a large-scale project, one that a client would have been billed for hundreds of thousands of dollars.
-It requires not only to design the solution but also to code it in a language of choice.
-It should also be implemented on multiple platforms, bringing mobile and web development to play, as well as the need to join the front end (web, mobile, or any other) with the back end (usually written in another technology).
+But building the HR software from scratch is a large-scale project that takes time and a strategic approach from experienced HR professionals.
+It is also one that a client would have been billed hundreds of thousands of dollars for.
+It requires designing the solution and coding it in a language of choice while also handling complex HR processes and evolving labor laws.
+Not only that, but it should also be implemented on multiple platforms, bringing mobile and web development into play, as well as the need to join the front end (web, mobile, or any other) with the back end (often written in another technology).

 The system also needs to be implemented either on-prem (with engineering knowledge required and money to buy it) or in-cloud (same here, yet with different skill sets and cost allocation).

-Considering that, if one is willing to build an in-house HR system, it is worth considering a google sheet rather than a full-scale programming project.
+Considering that, if one is willing to build an in-house HR system, it is worth considering alternatives like HR outsourcing or ready-made software instead of a full-scale programming project.
 And an online HR spreadsheet is a bad idea for a myriad of other reasons – but it is here to use and much faster to build.

 You have better projects to allocate your engineers (or resources)

-Engineers can either work on the core product you earn money on, or on a side-project, you will not earn on.
-Considering that, launching an enormous side-project of building an internal HR tool is a short way to the development hell, with engineers jumping in and out, deadlines missed and costs sunk.
+Engineers can either work on the core product you earn money on or on a side project related to the strategic side of HR operations that you will not earn on.
+Considering that, launching an enormous side project of building an internal HR tool is a short way to development hell, with engineers jumping in and out, deadlines missed, and costs sunk.

-After an initial stage of enthusiasm, the project will be developed by interns at best.
+After an initial stage of enthusiasm, the project may end up failing, often being developed by interns rather than experienced developers.
 Honestly – would you use intern-only developed software?

 It will not be tested enough

-Testing is yet another costly step of software development that increases the time-to-market.
+Testing is yet another costly step of software development that takes time and requires skilled professionals.
 On the other hand, though, an internal tool will be used by significantly fewer users than a commercially available system is.
 So is it necessary to test it at all?

 Apparently – yes.
-First of all, there are multiple ways to abuse the system for personal gains – from unlimited paid time off to canceling a past time off to get new days.
+Foremost, there are multiple ways employees may abuse the system when it comes to attendance, compensation, or reporting working hours.
 Users can either tune up their working hours or tune down their tardiness.

-Apart from a dedicated and skilled Quality Assurance team, Calamari has thousands users worldwide, tracking up to 2 milion hours monthly.
+Apart from a dedicated and skilled quality assurance team, Calamari has thousands of users worldwide, tracking up to 2 million hours monthly.
 With millions of eyes watching, there is no bug unspotted.
 How many eyes can you make look in a bug-spotting process?

 A tech-savvy IT company is full of software tinkerers eager to bounty-hunt for bugs and holes.
 Most of them will report found ones, but all users will end with frustration.
 And the frustration caused by a malfunctioning or missing feature was a primary reason to develop an in-house solution.